Arthur-Conan-Dog/just-javascript-algorithms/tree.md

 #### [Flip Equivalent Binary Trees](https://leetcode.com/problems/flip-equivalent-binary-trees/)

+For a binary tree T, we can define a flip operation as follows: choose any node, and swap the left and right child subtrees.

+A binary tree X is flip equivalent to a binary tree Y if and only if we can make X equal to Y after some number of flip operations.

+Given the roots of two binary trees root1 and root2, return true if the two trees are flip equivelent or false otherwise.

 ```js
 var flipEquiv = function (root1, root2) {
   if (!root1 || !root2) return root1 === root2;